DeNepo/study-lenses/DOCS.md

   ownStatic: `own_static_resource__lenses__folder-name`,
   sharedStatic: `shared_static_resource`,
   userGuide: 'markdown text from the user guide',
-  // from config, altered by the --defaults option
-  // lenses can ignore this if they like, it's just a suggestion
-  defaults: {
-    '.default': 'lenses',
-    '.per': 'resource type'
-  },
   // ... any other local configurations, lenses can have arbitrary configuration fields }
 ```